 However, in that same year, 1923, the PGA Champion and the winner of the most important golf tournament, the US Open, was Gene Sarazen.
 What became of him?
 He played golf until he was 92, died in 1999 at the age of 95.
 He was financially secure at the time of his death.
 The moral: Screw work.
 Play golf.
 You'll live longer and be better off in the end.

-The introductory section about all these men meeting at Chicago’s Edgewater Beach Hotel in 1923 appears to be apocryphal: newspapers from 1923 make no mention of such a meeting nor suggest any event that could plausibly have brought so many prominent men from several diverse industries to Chicago all at the same time.
+The introductory section about all these men meeting at Chicago's Edgewater Beach Hotel in 1923 is apocryphal: contemporaneous newspapers made no mention of such a meeting nor suggested any event that could plausibly have brought so many prominent men from several diverse industries to Chicago all at the same time.
 Also, as noted below, some of the entries are anachronistic in that they list men who did not yet hold the positions ascribed to them in 1923.
-After sifting through stacks and stacks of dusty old newspapers, we managed to assemble capsule biographies of the men listed in all the variations of this piece we’ve collected so far:
+After sifting through stacks and stacks of dusty old newspapers, we managed to assemble capsule biographies of the men listed in all the variations of this piece we've collected so far:

 - Charles M. Schwab (not to be confused with the similarly-named